ksassnowski/venture-docs/docs/installation.md

 This will create a `venture.php` file in your application's `config` directory.

-## Running the migrations
+### Running the migrations

 Venture creates two new tables.
 By default they are named `workflows` and `workflow_jobs`.
-Both of these values can be overwritten inside the configuration file.
+Both of these values can be overwritten inside the configuration file (see the [configuration page](/configuration/table-names) for more information).

 To execute the migrations, run